magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Disk space
 """"""""""

-We not write the description to this field.
+Insert the amount disk space available to record, in GB.
+Use -1 to remove the limit.

 .. _user-sipaccountlimit:

-SIP account limit
+Sip account limit
 """""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-callingcard_pin:

-Callingcard PIN
+CallingCard PIN
 """""""""""""""

-We not write the description to this field.
+Used to authenticate through CallingCard.